nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your ClinicConnectSystem.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar clinicconnectsystem.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A window similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box at the top and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `home` : Lists all patients.